hunterxcobby/C-Solutions/1-HackerRank/0x03-Sum_and_difference_of_two_numbers/README.md

 - When we sum the floating-point numbers 4.0 and 2.0, we get 6.0.
 When we subtract the second number 2.0 from the first number 4.0, we get 2.0 as their difference.

 ---

-Please note that the solution for this challenge is not provided in this readme file, as per your request.
-You can use this template and provide the solution separately.